swcarpentry/sql-novice-survey/06-agg.md

 |roe   |rad  |1             |11.25                 |
 |roe   |sal  |2             |32.05                 |

-Note that we have added `person` to the list of fields displayed, since the results wouldn't make much sense otherwise.
+Note that we have added `quant` to the list of fields displayed, since the results wouldn't make much sense otherwise.

 Let's go one step further and remove all the entries